Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory

 The proof of \Cref{thm:dynamicmemory} can be found in \Cref{app: memory}.
 In terms of related work, \citet{zhao2023non} study dynamic regret of online learning with fixed-length memory $B \ge 1$ and a constrained domain $\ww$ with bounded diameter $D$, and obtain a $\widetilde{\mathcal{O}}\Brb{\sqrt{D(D+P_T)(B\sqrt{G}H^2+GHB^2)T}}$ parameter-free dynamic regret bound.
 By contrast, while our bound considers unconstrained domains, \Cref{thm:dynamicmemory} shows an improved dependence on memory lengths and Lipschitz constants.
+For the fixed-memory setting where $b_t = B$ for all $t \in [T]$, the $\Theta(B\sqrt{T})$ dependence on the memory length is known to be minimax optimal for static regret; for instance, see \citet[Theorem 3.4]{kumar2023online}.
+Our bound recovers this minimax optimal bound when the memory length $b_t$ is constant over time.
+Moreover, the same memory dependence extends to dynamic regret: using a standard epoch-based construction---see, e.g., \citet[Theorem 2]{zhang2018adaptive}---one can extend the $B\sqrt{T}$ static-regret lower bound to a dynamic-regret lower bound of \( \Omega\bigl(B\sqrt{(1+P_T)T}\bigr) \).
+Thus, up to logarithmic and other problem-dependent constant factors, the dependence of our dynamic regret guarantee on the memory length is minimax optimal.